 • Created a 900-yard walking trail with three educational stations.

-• Planted over 425 native trees and shrubs to expand the riparian buffer.
+• Planted more than 425 native trees and shrubs to expand the riparian buffer.

 • Removed invasive plant species across eight acres of land.